xieyuheng/inner/IDONTKNOW.md

 I'd better have a language to help me unify the different notations used by different authors -- a sexp-based lisp language.

+- Let's start from Lambda Cube and CoC.